n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 final result is out of scope for this document.

-Shaping engines can perform this dotted-circle insertion at any point after the broken syllable has been recognized and before GSUB features are applied.
+Shaping engines can perform this dotted-circle insertion at any point after the broken syllable has been recognized and before <abbr>GSUB</abbr> features are applied.
 However, the best results will likely be attained by performing the insertion immediately, before proceeding to stage 2.
-This will enable the maximum number of GSUB and GPOS features in the active font to be correctly applied to the text run by ensuring that all reordering, tagging, and sorting algorithms are executed as usual.
+This will enable the maximum number of <abbr>GSUB</abbr> and GPOS features in the active font to be correctly applied to the text run by ensuring that all reordering, tagging, and sorting algorithms are executed as usual.